Chinese Medicine Eczema Diet

 Chinese Medicine’s View on Eczema

-Eczema is a skin ailment that is thought to be caused by a combination of internal organ disharmony and external pathogenic factors in Chinese medicine.
+Eczema is a skin ailment that is thought to be caused by a combination of internal organ disharmony and external pathogenic factors in Chinese medicine for eczema.
 The root cause of eczema is said to be a weak digestive system which causes a build up of dampness-heat in the body, as a result, the body contracts external ‘wind,’ which manifests as eczema.
 The most common reason of a weakened digestive system is an unhealthy lifestyle such as diet.

 When there is a buildup of dampness and a blood deficiency, organ disharmony can arise.
 The spleen and lung are the major internal organs linked to eczema.
 Internal organ disharmony combined with external factors such as pathogenic ‘wind’ and ‘heat’ can trigger symptoms of eczema such as dry skin, rash, itching.